HjalmarrSv/seq2seq-models/README.md

 # Mixed Precision
 Mixed precision may not work for Tensorflow less than 2.7.
 It seems LSTM is not compatible with Mixed precision until at that version.
 You can easily add the needed code to any version here.
 Limited functionality may be found in earlier versions of Tensorflow, see: seq2seqTF2.x_set_weights.ipynb.

-# Masking layer
+# Masking
-A masking layer can be used to avoid training on empty positions.
+Masking (layer or not) can be used to avoid training on empty positions.
 See: seq2seqTF2.x_embedding, and: seq2seqTF2.x_set_weights.ipynb.